 If it doesn’t separate, leave the seeds in water for up to 24 hours.
 The pulp will ferment, loosen, and float to the top.
 The seeds will sink.
 You can now scoop the pulp out and now you have separated it from the seeds.
 Rinse your seeds in a colander, you may need to line it with cheesecloth for fine seeds.

 Spread your clean seeds on a plate or tray to completely dry out.
 When it is dry, follow the instructions above, under “Cleaning and Storing DRY Saved Seeds”.

 When I’m lazy or I only have 1 tomato to deal with, I spread the seed out on a paper towel.
 I leave them to dry for a morning, and then I plant them, paper towel and all.
 I cut the paper towel into little squares before I plant them.
 You might get 2 or 3 seeds per square but that’s OK.
 You can always thin them out later.

 This is a super-fast way to grow more vegetables.

 There are many animals that love to eat your saved seeds.
 Mice will go for anything.
 We have weevils, ants, all sorts of things.
 Include some dried leaves of herbs with your seeds.
 Bay, eucalyptus, and rosemary are a good start.
 Add some diatomaceous earth to your dried seeds too.
 It works for fleas on dogs, it’s a good start for bugs in your seeds!

 For rodents and bigger predators, store in decent containers.
 Hardy plastic, tins, glass containers, something like that.
-You can buy beautiful seed saving containers too, look at the galvanized one in the picture!
+You can buy beautiful seed saving containers too, look at the No products found. in the picture!